Install A Central Air Conditioner: Finding A Professional In Oglethorpe County, Georgia

-- Are you certified or licensed in Oglethorpe County, Georgia?
+- Are you certified to contract in Oglethorpe County, Georgia?

 - Has your company been in business in Oglethorpe County, Georgia for a while?

 - Do you have references and do you mind if they are checked?